 Sarai, Abram’s wife—what did she think about the name change she received late in life, becoming Sarah?
 Did she ever miss hearing the sound of Sarai as people called her by the other name?
 Is Sarah the name she would have chosen for herself?
 And how did she feel when she heard about the whole child sacrifice on Mt Moriah business?

-Moses’ mother—what was her name?
+Moses’ mother—what was her name? (edited to add: Jochabed, but how often do you hear her mentioned by name?)
 And what was she feeling as she placed her son in a reed basket and entrusted him to God as he floated on the waters of a crocodile infested river?

 I could go on and on—so many perspectives on the Divine story that are not told in Scripture.